Tao Huang (general): Jiao Province Campaign

 Tao Huang was from Moling County, Daling commandery.
 His father, Tao Ji (陶基) was once the Inspector of Jiao province, and Tao Huang himself held a few posts in the Wu government.

-In 263, the people of Jiaozhi commandery in Jiao province led by Lã Hưng (呂興; Lü Xing) rebelled against Wu and aligned themselved with Wu's rival state, Cao Wei.
-By 268, the Sima Jin dynasty (which replaced Wei in 266) consolidated their control over Jiaozhi and Jiuzhen commanderies and vied to take Rinan.
+In 263, the people of Jiaozhi commandery in Jiao province led by Lã Hưng (呂興; Lü Xing) rebelled against Wu and aligned themselves with Wu's rival state, Cao Wei.
+By 268, the Sima Jin dynasty (which replaced Wei in February 266) consolidated their control over Jiaozhi and Jiuzhen commanderies and vied to take Rinan.
 In 269, the Wu emperor, Sun Hao launched a second counteroffensive to drive Jin out of Jiaozhou.
 Tao Huang (then Administrator of Cangwu), Xue Xu and Yu Si marched from Jing province to Hepu to attack Jin.

 After reaching Hepu, Tao Huang volunteered to attack Jin's Prefect of Jiaozhi, Yang Ji at the Fen River (分水).
+Unfortunately, a portion of his army that was to arrive by sea did not arrive, as deserters who feared to fight the Jin force took control of that army and returned home instead.
+Seeing this, Tao Huang suggested calling off the attack.
+Still Xue Xu, likely out of thinking they had to turn the tide of the campaign or lose the province, advanced against Yang Ji.
 He was defeated by Yang Ji and lost two generals in the battle.
-His superior, Xue Xu, was furious at him, and considered abandoning the province.
+Xue Xu was furious at Tao Huang, saying it was at first his idea to attack and considered abandoning the province.
 Tao Huang responded to Xue Xu, "I was not allowed to do what I wanted, and our armies refuse to cooperate with each other.
 That was why we lost the battle."
 Later that night, Tao Huang launched a night raid on the camp of the Prefect of Jiuzhen, Dong Yuan (董元) with several hundred soldiers, and he looted a large amount of treasure from the camp before returning.
 Impressed by his recent victory, Xue Xu apologized to him and even handed him command over the campaign.

 Tao Huang then used the treasure obtained from Dong Yuan's camp to pay a powerful leader of the Fuyan barbarians (扶嚴夷), Lương Kỳ (梁奇; Liang Qi) to side with Wu.
 Dong Yuan had a strong general named Xie Xi (解系), whose brother, Xie Xiang (解象), was serving under Wu.
 Tao Huang sowed discord between Dong Yuan and Xie Xi by having Xie Xiang write a letter to his brother and openly showing exceptional treatment towards Xie Xiang.
-The plan succeeded Dong Yuan suspected Xie Xi and had him executed.
-In April 271, Yu Si attacked Dong Yuan and killed him.
+The plan succeeded in making Dong Yuan suspicious of Xie Xi and he had him executed.
+In April or May 271, Yu Si attacked Dong Yuan and killed him.